ni/nipanel-python/CONTRIBUTING.md

 ## Running examples

 1. Run the **PythonPanelService** (not part of this repo, provided seperately)
-2. `poetry install --with examples` to get the dependencies needed for the examples
+2. `poetry install --extras examples` to get the dependencies needed for the examples
 3. Run the examples with these command(s):
     - `poetry run python examples/hello/hello.py`
     - `poetry run python examples/all_types/all_types.py`